-The Pandora papers - NewsBreak
+The Pandora Papers - NewsBreak

-”The rich put cream on their berries; the rich drive shiny black cars.”. — (from the Broadway musical “Carnival!”)
-The Pandora Papers, “an expos of the financial secrets and offshore dealings of dozens of heads of state, public officials and politicians,” writes CNN, could not have come at a better time for congressional “progressives” who are seeking to win over enough Democrats to pass the massive Biden-Pelosi $3.5 trillion infrastructure bill, which is loaded with enough pork to infect the nation with financial trichinosis.www.wvnews.com
+“The rich put cream on their berries; the rich drive shiny black cars.” – (from the Broadway musical “Carnival!”)
+The Pandora Papers, “an exposé of the financial secrets and offshore dealings of dozens of heads of state, public officials and politicians,” writes CNN, could not have come at a better time for congressional “progressives” who are seeking to win over enough Democrats to pass the massive Biden-Pelosi $3.5 trillion infrastructure bill, which is loaded with enough pork to infect the nation with financial trichinosis.www.arcamax.com

 Comments / 0